stiles/survivoR2py/README.md

 ## About

-The code in this repository converts data files in an R package devoted to the Survivor television series from `.rda` to `.csv` and `.json` formats for users who prefer Python or other data sceience tools have accessible formats.
+The code in this repository converts data files in an R package devoted to the Survivor television series from `.rda` to `.csv` and `.json` formats for users who prefer Python or other data sceience tools.

 ## Sources